Akamai mPulse vs Armo

 Who is it best for?

-It is best for large enterprises needing detailed API insights.
+It is best suited for large enterprises needing detailed API performance and security anomaly detection.

 Armo